BIGJRA/BIGJRA.github.io/reborn.md

 |**Swablu**        |55 |
 |**Burmy**         |45 |

-Note that we will eventually want a Mothim for an in-game trade.
+Note that we will eventually want a Mothim for an in-game trade, so ensure you catch a Male Burmy at some point.
 Next, head back to Opal Ward.

 Opal Ward